 If you’re feeling a bit greasy a day before you need to shampoo your hair, squeeze out another good hair day with dry shampoo.
-Spritz a bit of Nexxus Dry Shampoo Refreshing Mist into your roots to mattify and refresh your hair.
+Spritz Dove Refresh+Care Volume and Fullness Dry Shampoo into your roots to refresh and add volume to your hair.
 Shake through your roots with your fingers to distribute, and you’ve made it through another day!

 Once a week, you’ll probably need a thorough cleaning to get rid of any leftover styling products on your hair.
 Use a clarifying option to really get squeaky clean tresses.
 Suave Essentials Daily Clarifying Shampoo and Suave Essentials Daily Clarifying Conditioner are good options.
 They aren’t as stripping as other clarifying systems and still get your hair satisfyingly clean.

 9. Deeply moisturize once a week.